FrogTalkPepe/Havbot-Texting-Fiend/README.md

-SMS and Discord Integration Bot
+Flowroute SMS and Discord Integration Bot

 This bot integrates SMS/MMS functionalities with Discord, allowing users to receive and send SMS/MMS messages through Discord and a console interface.
 Features